jraemakers/Efficient-remote-working/Documentation/Analysis.md

     **Research Methods:** Focus Groups, Usability Testing, Interviews

-## Ideas
+## Idea

 We asked ChatGPT to provide us with 50 ideas on how to address issues related to remote work after Marcel suggested using ChatGPT.
 We arrived at the following idea:

 **Coffee Table Idea:**

-Target Group: Remote workers who want to replicate the coffee table and chatting experience with their colleagues.
+Target Group: Remote workers who want to replicate the coffee table and chatting experience with their colleagues from home.
-Problem: When working remotely, some problems that you may come across are based on communication.
-Some people miss having their colleagues around.
+Problem: When working remotely, you can't drink coffee with you colleagues and chat about the weather.
-Desgin: A bird-eye view of a table.
-People can clock in and join the table, send texts and communicate.
+Idea: A app with a bird-eye view of a coffee table.
+People can join the table and communicate with eachother.
+You can schedule a coffee breaks, sending notifications to participants when it's time for a break.